Opportunities to grow business across the customer lifecycle

 Digital platforms: Innovations from the FAMGA businesses of Facebook Inc (FB), Apple Inc (AAPL), Microsoft Corp (MSFT), Google (GOOG) and Amazon.com Inc (AMZN)

-Martech vendors: In particular, the big marketing cloud players with the biggest R&D budgets including Salesforce, Oracle, HubSpot and companies with a larger user base targeting SMEs like Mailchimp
+Martech vendors: In particular, the big marketing cloud players with the biggest R&D budgets including Salesforce, Oracle, HubSpot, and companies with a larger user base targeting SMEs like Mailchimp

-The latest digital marketing technology hype cycle
+The latest digital marketing trends technology hype cycle

 Right, let's get to the detailed recommendations on innovations which I have grouped by the RACE customer lifecycle activities to show how new techniques can be applied to marketing activities.

-REACH : Increasing awareness through digital media
+REACH : Increasing awareness through digital marketing medias

 Within media, I'll concentrate on changes to search and social media marketing, the two channels that are most important to marketers - although the use of programmatic display advertising continues to increase amongst larger brands.